 Through the years, the audience grew and the theater gained attention.
 Donations were made for the continued renovation of the theater including a concert grand piano and chairs for the theater.
 Parts of the main building became a hotel and café as renovations continued to be made on the old buildings of the town.

 With help and legal advice from friends, and through the Trust for Public Land based in San Francisco, the Amargosa Opera House, Inc. bought the town of Death Valley Junction.
 On December 10th, 1981, it was listed in the National Register of Historic Places.

 In 1983, the Opera House bought 120 theater seats from the Boulder City Theater in Boulder City, Nevada to replace the charming but old garden chairs needing retirement.
 That same year, Marta’s husband left for other interests, but, before long, in walked Thomas J. Willett, a comedian who stepped in as stage manager and M.C.
 He also co-starred with Marta playing other parts in the production.
 Unfortunately, Willett died in 2005.

-Somewhere along the line, the café closed, but was reopened in 2009.
-The Opera House and Hotel also remains open as well as a small museum.
+Somewhere along the line, the café closed but was reopened in 2009.
+The Opera House and Hotel also remain open as well as a small museum.